Apple and Google may be forced to make changes over mobile platform ‘duopoly’

 The Competition and Markets Authority (CMA) has announced proposals to give the US tech giants “strategic market status” for their mobile platforms, which could enforce changes that will benefit consumers, businesses and app developers.

-Under new rules which came into force at the start of the year, firms designated with the status can have conduct requirements imposed on them which boost competition for UK businesses and choice for consumers.
+Under new rules which recently came into force, firms designated with the status can have conduct requirements imposed on them which boost competition for UK businesses and choice for consumers.

-The regulator has outlined possible actions for each firm to improve competition across app stores, so-called interoperability, consumer choice and artificial intelligence (AI) services.
+The regulator has outlined “targeted and proportionate” possible actions for each firm to improve competition across app stores, so-called interoperability, consumer choice and artificial intelligence (AI) services.

+Apple and Google both criticised the proposal to designate their platforms with the special status, but consumer group Which? said it should ultimately lead to more innovation and choice for consumers.

 An earlier market study by the CMA published in 2021 found that Apple and Google dominated mobile ecosystems across operating systems, app stores and web browsers.